By putting on the full armor of God, we can declare the good news with boldness and fearlessness.

 Share the gospel and minister to others

 As we draw closer to God, we transform in a way where our lives become a stage for His glory to show.
 Wearing the whole armor of God gives us the boldness to share the gospel even if others persecute us for it.
 Witnessing for Christ is living in Christlikeness.
 We can do this by journeying with others in both joy and pain (Romans 12:15) and extending compassion to those in need.
-In whatever we do, we make sure we do it for the glory of God (1 Corinthians 10:31).

 Remember God’s faithfulness

 When we are going through suffering, we tend to think that God has forsaken us.
 It becomes difficult to believe that God is good and faithful.
 It will be helpful for us to remember how God worked in and through us, especially during trying times.
 An easy way to do this is to have a journal to write your spiritual breakthroughs.
 Memories of the times God has come through for us serve as a reminder of who He is.

 Live out your salvation

 The Word says that our salvation is to be worked out (Philippians 2:12).
 These works are an indication of a life transformed from death to life.
 Living out our salvation means that we allow God to be the ruler of our lives.
 We relinquish our control and surrender to His authority.
 We act by His will, focus on Jesus in all seasons, and be steadfast through His armor.

 Most Christians stagnate in their prayer life at some point in their walk in Christ.
 Some of us feel bored when we pray.
 We occupy our minds with many worries and don’t have space for devotion.
 Other times, maybe we don’t know what to say.
 Because of the finished work of Jesus in Calvary, we can come before God in prayer.
 As Christians, we know that prayers can move mountains.